iterative/dvc.org/content/docs/start/experiments.md

  ─────────────────────────────────────────────────────────────────────────────────────────────
 ```

-By default, it shows all the parameters and the metrics with the timestamp.
-If
+By default, it shows all the dependencies, metrics and parameters with the
-you have a large number of parameters, metrics or experiments, this may lead to
+timestamp.
+If you have a large number of dependencies, metrics, parameters or
-a cluttered view.
-You can limit the table to specific metrics, or parameters, or
+experiments, this may lead to a cluttered view.
+You can limit the table to
-hide the timestamp column (`Created`) using the `--drop` option of the command.
+specific dependencies, metrics, or parameters, or hide the timestamp column
+(`Created`) using the `--drop` option of the command.

 ```dvc
 $ dvc exp show --drop 'Created|train|loss'